LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 ## Bind Token to our ASP.NET client application ##

 Now that you have generated the token it is time to copy it into a class.
 Let's create the class in the Models called ConstantString.
+Yes there are safer methods of doing this which I will cover in the next tutorial.
+For now let's keep it simple and keep this out of

 ```
 using System;